 Then, to connect the math with the music, we line those digits up with the 12 musical tones.

-From there, we can play base 12 digit sequences as quarter notes.
+From there, we can play base 12 digit sequences.
 It didn't take much to reveal the underlying melodic phrases.
 As you can see, many of the phrases contain long strings of straight quarter notes, which is the simplest possible way to play any sequence.